PRODUCTS & INNOVATION

 Knowing your family's health history greatly aids your doctor in finding the right treatments for you at the right time.
-Unfortunately, many patients come up blank when asked about their family’s medical background, which leads to delayed tests, late diagnoses, and the worsening of conditions that could have been prevented.
-Research shows that family background is one of the strongest risk factors for diseases such as diabetes, heart disease, autoimmune disorders, and mental illnesses.
+Unfortunately, many patients come up blank when asked about their family’s medical background, which could lead to delayed tests, late diagnoses, and the worsening of conditions that could have been prevented.
+Research shows that family background may be one of the strongest risk factors for diseases such as diabetes, heart disease, autoimmune disorders, and mental illnesses.

 Use family gatherings to collect clues about your own health

 How can you collect data on your own medical history?
 Find a time and place when everyone is gathered together.
 A family celebration may pose the perfect opportunity to start a conversation about health and the importance of learning about hereditary diseases.

 Chances are, you'll leave the dining table with more than just a belly full of mashed potatoes, but some new family knowledge that will improve your health.

 But before you start the conversation, make sure you know what questions to ask.
 Below, Spindell offers tips on the best ways to get the conversation started and capture the important information.

 When quizzing your family on medical history, focus on specific conditions that could run through your bloodline.
 Ask about cancers, diabetes, cardiovascular disease, and high-blood pressure for starters, Spindell suggests.

 Tipping your doctor off to a family risk of premature heart disease or cancer could help guide him or her in treating you.
 Early screenings can help spot cancer, while diet and exercise management may help curb heart disease before it develops, Spindell notes.

 Remember to ask female relatives about breast cancer and male relatives about prostate cancer.
 These diseases are among the most common forms of cancers and often have a hereditary component.